 You will have to play the betting odds.
 This would also mean playing against the betting public.
 When oddsmakers release betting odds, they don’t create a realistic implied probability of winning.
 Rather, they calculate what the public thinks is the implied probability.

-This means that things like hype, popularity, and recency bias factor strongly into how the horses receive their Breeders Cup odds.
+This means that hype, popularity, and recency bias factor strongly into how the horses receive their Breeders Cup odds.

 With this in mind, you can judge for yourself by doing research, reading opposing viewpoints, and watching horse racing without commentary.
 Get free of the popular narrative.
 Block out the hype.

 Legends are defined as popular stories or icons as told by people.
 Keyword here: people.
 The sports icons or historical figures that have pervaded pop culture are because of people who glorify their acts and put them on a pedestal.
 Such is the case of one Arcangues, the 1993 Breeders’ Cup Classic champion who also became horse racing’s biggest underdog winner.

 Arcangues is a French-born Stallion who was named after the village in the Pyrénées-Atlantiques department, the southwest of France.
 The chestnut-coloured horse had only raced in European grass and had won three races from 1991 to 1993.